XCraftTM/DBBDocs/docs/slash-commands.md

         **If False**, we make the same check, in this case there is only one subcommand in the Main command, so we Just use the same stuff we would use in a normal Slash Command.

         I hope this explained Subcommands a bit, it may be hard at first but you'll get into it...
 Ask around for help on the DBB Discord if you encounter issues.

+=== "User Installable Commands"

+    With the Latest Discord Update, Slash Commands can be used installable and used across DMs and Discord Servers.
+    ^^**Important to know**^^ is that these Command Interactions usually don't include that much informations like normal Bot Slash Commands cause they happen in Scenarios where the bot is not allowed to look into.

+    To make these commands you need to add the following Informations to your Slash Commands Structure:

+    ```json
+    {
+        // ...Other Stuff...
+        "description": "Your Slash command description whatever",
+        "integration_types": [0, 1], // (1)
+        "contexts": [0, 1, 2], // (2)
+        // ...Other Stuff...
+    }
+    ```
+    { .annotate }

+    1. Installation contexts where the command is available, only for globally-scoped commands.
+Defaults to your app's configured contexts.
+        This can be:
+            GUILD_INSTALL = 0   -> App is installable to servers
+            USER_INSTALL = 1   -> App is installable to users
+    2. Interaction context(s) where the command can be used, only for globally-scoped commands.
+By default, all interaction context types included for new commands.
+        This can be:

+        GUILD = 0
+        Interaction can be used within servers

+        BOT_DM = 1
+        Interaction can be used within DMs with the app's bot user

+        PRIVATE_CHANNEL = 2
+        Interaction can be used within Group DMs and DMs other than the app's bot user

+    Click the PLUS Icon next to the code to understand what these lines mean.